calipho-sib/controlled-vocabulary/README.md

 In house developed controlled vocabularies used in neXtProt.

-Notes:
-- The Cellosaurus is in its own GitHub directory: https://github.com/calipho-sib/cellosaurus
+Note: The Cellosaurus is in its own GitHub directory: https://github.com/calipho-sib/cellosaurus
-- CALOHA our tissue/organs ontology is currently not in GitHub